technologiestiftung/kulturdaten-webapp/README.md

 In the project directory, you can run:

-- `npm run build`: Builds the Next.js application for production usage.
 - `npm run format`: Runs Prettier to format source code.
+- `npm run lint`: Runs ESLint to check for linting errors.
 - `npm run run`: Runs the Next.js application with Node.js debugging enabled.
+- `npm run typecheck`: Runs TypeScript to check for type errors.
-- `npm run start`: Runs the Next.js development server.
+- `npm start`: Runs the Next.js development server.
-- `npm run update`: Updates dependencies with the `ncu` tool.
 - `npm run generate`: Generates an API client from an OpenAPI specification file.
+- `npm run build`: Builds the Next.js application for production usage.

 ## Contributors ✨